CATALOG of

 Target Students: Technicians,

-Engineers, and Marketing and Management personnel who need to understand how
+Engineers, and Marketing and Management personnel who need to understand how voice

-voice and data systems fit into business operations and a service provider’s
+and data systems fit into business operations and a service provider’s

 network.
-This course is an expansion of the Business
+This course is an expansion of

-systems.
+to voice systems.

 Course Objectives: